akeneo/pim-helpcenter/content/md/connectivity/manage-your-apps.md

 To give role permission:
 - Go to `System`, then `Roles`
 - Click on the role you want to update
-- Go to the `Permissions` tab and select the System entry
+- Go to `Permissions` and select the System entry
 - Finally, enable the `Manage apps` and/or `Open apps` options.

 ![Role manage apps](../img/role-manage-apps.png)